Rwanda

 Grégoire Kayibanda founded the Party for the Emancipation of the Hutu people (the Parmehutu) which demanded the abolition of "Tutsi colonization" before the departure of the Belgians.

-(November) 'Hutu social revolution' which translates into the massacre of several hundred Tutsi.
-The violence mainly targets members of the 'indigenous' administration, that is to say the chiefs and sub-chiefs, set up by the colonizer who then overturned his initial alliance by now encouraging the 'Hutu Revolution'.
-Tens of thousands of Tutsi are taking the path of exile in neighboring countries.
+(November) "Hutu social revolution" which translates into the massacre of several hundred Tutsis.
+The violence mainly targets members of the "indigenous" administration, that is to say the chiefs and sub-chiefs, set up by the colonizer who then overthrew his initial alliance by now encouraging the "Hutu Revolution".
+Tens of thousands of Tutsi are taking the road to exile in neighboring countries.

 1961